Jebel ech Chambi: Description

-Jebel ech Chambi is a peak of the Monts de Tébessa at the eastern end of the Atlas Mountains in the centre-west of Tunisia, 17 km north-west of the city of Kasserine and a few kilometres from the Algerian border.
+Jebel ech Chambi is a peak of the Monts de Tébessa, part of the Aurès Mountains, at the eastern end of the Atlas Mountains in the centre-west of Tunisia, 17 km north-west of the city of Kasserine and a few kilometres from the Algerian border.
 It can be reached by a track suitable for all-terrain vehicles to an altitude of 1300 m.
 Afterwards, a two-hour hike provides access to the summit.
 It was Les Scouts Tunisiens, in the aftermath of the country's independence in 1956, who placed a metal crescent, a symbol of Islam, to mark their ascent.

 This limestone mountain is deeply gouged and seared by erosion.
 It is composed of caliche, a sedimentary rock, a hardened natural cement of calcium carbonate that binds other materials together.
 There seem to have been three cycles of sedimentation, with the layers being separated by red bands of palygorskite, a clayey detrital deposit.

 Since December 2012, Jebel ech Chambi has been the theatre of many military operations of Tunisian armed forces against groups of Islamist terrorists hidden in the caves of the mountain.